lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ### Composite-ML-DSA.Verify {#sec-comp-sig-verify}

 This mode mirrors `ML-DSA.Verify(pk, M, signature, ctx)` defined in Section 5.3 of [FIPS.204].
-Verification of a composite signature involves reconstructing the `M'` message by concatenating the composite domain separator "Domain" {{sec-oid-concat}} with the length of the context string `ctx` in bytes, the context string `ctx`, and finally the original message `M` .
+Verification of a composite signature involves reconstructing the `M'` message by concatenating the composite domain separator "Domain" (values given in {{sec-domsep-values}}) with the length of the context string `ctx` in bytes, the context string `ctx`, and finally the original message `M` .

 Compliant applications MUST output "Valid signature" (true) if and only if all component signatures were successfully validated, and "Invalid signature" (false) otherwise.